 We employ a layered security approach leveraging people, process and technology - structuring our cybersecurity program to align with the National Institute of Standards and Technology ("NIST") Cybersecurity Framework ("CSF").
 We also intend that our cybersecurity program aligns with applicable laws and regulatory requirements.
+For example, CALEA requires broadband providers to affirmatively secure their networks from unlawful access to or interceptions of communications.
 Our program and the related controls we employ are designed to identify and assess risk with the aim of preventing, detecting or mitigating cybersecurity risks to avoid material harm to our business, customers, associates and other stakeholders.